Garden Animal Pest Control

 rodent activity.
 If you do not want to deal with disposal of the carcass,

 this may be the answer for you.
-Also note, these poisons are not good for
+Poison bait is not good for the environment,

-the environment or your health.
-If you use them, do not put them inside a
+or your health.
+If you use them, do not put them inside a vegetable garden.

-vegetable garden.
-Very importantly, keep it out of reach of young
+Very importantly, keep it out of reach of young children and pets.

 Gas Bombs: A gas bomb can be effective in eliminating rodents.
 Like